 When considering security, there are two ways to store your Ethereum, on hot wallets or cold wallets.
 The major difference between them is where your private keys are stored.

 Hot wallets store your private keys on your device.
-Most decentralised wallets are hot wallets.
+Most decentralized wallets are hot wallets.
 The problem with this is that your device is connected to the internet and can be breached by hackers.

 Cold wallets, on the other hand, store your private keys on a secure chip away from the internet.
 This way, breaching the chip is exponentially harder for hackers, and in most cases, they’ll need to get their hands on your specific hardware.